moxenseya/Smart-brain-FE/README.md

-# Smart-brain: Face detection app
+# Smart-brain: Face detection app (Frontend)
-Final project for Complete Web Developer Udemy course by Andrei Neagoie
+Final project for Complete Web Developer Udemy course by Andrei Neagoie.
+This is the frontend for the Web app.

 To run this app:

 1. Clone this repo
 2. Run `npm install`